 The Key Realization

 “We don’t see the world as it is, we see the world as we are” — Anais Nin

 This quite perfectly sums up the power of the stories we tell ourselves.
 It could be rewritten to say, “We don’t see the world as it is, we see the world as the stories we tell ourselves.”
 Telling stories to others is easy.
 It doesn’t require introspection or change in ourselves.
 Whereas changing the stories we tell ourselves requires deep thought, intentional focus and changes in behavior.

 Once we realize the truth of this statement, we can begin to tell ourselves better stories.
 We can begin to remove assumption and insert compassion.
 We can hedge bias and nurture empathy.
 When we tell ourselves stories that are driven by compassion and empathy, rather than assumption and bias, we stop becoming the victim of our own stories and open the door to powerful interactions.

 The next time you find yourself frustrated by an interaction or offended by a comment, take a moment and ask, “What story did I just tell myself?
 Is that story built on assumption or on empathy?”

 In this way, you will tell stories that catalyze your own emotions for positive behavioral change—change that starts from the inside, rather than the outside.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.